What is natural resources conservation?

 - Students are required to enroll in Field Experience in Forest Resources and Environmental Conservation, a two-credit, hands-on course involving field exercises that help students develop key skills related to navigation, mapping, taking inventory, resource conservation and management, timber harvesting, and forestry operations.

-- Overseas study can take you to Panama as part of the Issues in Sustainability and Natural Resource Management course, where you’ll learn about natural resource management and conservation issues, the impact of climate change on tropical environments and culture, and local, regional, and international impacts of tropical deforestation.
+- A study abroad trip can take you to Panama as part of the Issues in Sustainability and Natural Resource Management course, where you’ll learn about natural resource management and conservation issues, the impact of climate change on tropical environments and culture, and local, regional, and international impacts of tropical deforestation.

 - Service-learning opportunities are available to sites like Australia and New Zealand, where students learn about ecological restoration and resource conservation, and then assist local community groups with long-term projects.